JohanScheepers/ttn-sandbox-lmic-node/README.md

 ```

-Want to give a word of caution here to the settings in US and AUS.
+Want to give a word of caution here as to the settings in US and AUS.
 Here I have seen a lot of mismatches between the gateway settings and the node.

 In the US TTN uses us915 FSB2, '-D CFG_us915=1' please ensure the gateway matches the settings on the node.

 In AUS there are 3 different bands, so caution needed here as to the correct band to use.
 It will be one of '-D CFG_as923=1', -D CFG_as923jp=1 or -D CFG_au915=1.
 Dependant on the deployed of the gateway it possibly can be any of the 3.
-Lucky thought a number of community members deploying gateways use duel band ones.
+Lucky thought a number of the community members are deploying gateways that use duel band.
 Supporting both as923 and au915 bands.

 ### 3.3 Board Specific Settings
-In the platformio.ini all the available options you can set on each board are listed separately.
+In the platformio.ini all the available options you can set on the board are listed separately.

 As indicated earlier we are using a TTGO T-Beam V1.
 We can adjust the serial port, power management, OLED use and the pins used.